HomeLatest NewsIndustryUnion Budget 2018: Modi govt should increase duty on CBU’s to 20% to prevent phones dumping

 Preferred Source of Google

-The upcoming Union will be a significant one as it will be the first budget after a bold economic measure like GST has been implemented.
-We are likely to witness a whole lot of and economy friendly measures being announced.
-Thanks to the government’s Make in initiative which encouraged local manufacturing and augmented production, India has emerged as the second largest mobile phone market in 2018.
+The upcoming will be a significant one as it will be the first budget after a bold economic measure like GST has been implemented.
+We are likely to witness a whole lot of business and friendly measures being announced.
+Thanks to the government’s Make in India initiative which encouraged local manufacturing and augmented production, India has emerged as the second largest market in 2018.

 Second, we expect the government to lower bank loan interest rate by 2%- 3 %.
 Mobile phone manufacturing is a capital intensive industry, with long credit cycles.
 Also, with the introduction of GST, a lot of working capital is tied up, making it tough for manufacturers.
 Furnishing a bank guarantee rather than blocking working capital would be a big relief.